mhatzl/mantra-wiki/5-Requirements/5-REQ-review.md

 Every review must contain a list of reviewers that were involved in the review, because this is essential information for a any review.

+## `review.origin`: Origin of a review

+The origin of a review must be stored in *mantra*, but the storage format should stay flexible to allow different origin variants.
+For example, reviews could have local files or URLs as origins.

+## `review.revisions`: Allow revisions of reviews

+- **Parents:** [`review`, `changes.track`]

+It must be possible to alter existing reviews, because typos or mistakes may be detected after data is collected.
+To keep track of changes, revision numbers must be used with the initial revision number starting at zero and each new revision increments the number by one.

+**Implementation Details:**

+To notice changes in a review, the hash over a review content must be stored per revision.

 ## `review.description`: Description of a review

 Every review may contain a general description